-Top Five Things to Know as an Exploratory PCPS Major
+Top Five Things to Know as an Exploratory (Undecided) PCPS Major

-- Exploration: Many different ways to explore possible major pathways; courses, clubs, volunteering, interviewing others, trial and error.
-Goals are to have one possible path identified per semester and to change to another major by end of Freshman year.
+- Exploration: There are many different ways to explore possible major pathways: courses, clubs, volunteering, interviewing others, trial and error.
+The goals are to have one possible path identified per semester and to change to another major by the end of freshman year.

-- Minimum Grades: Students should be aware if minimum grade requirements for any major that are considering.
-General rule of thumb is that "C" or better for sciences and major specific course.
+- Minimum grades: Students should be aware of minimum grade requirements for any major that are considering.
+A general rule of thumb is that you must have a "C" or better for sciences and major-specific courses.

-- Common Paths taken by CPSA: The most popular majors which our exploratory students declare include Health Administration, Counseling and Human Services, Early and Primary Education, Community Health Education / Health Promotion, and Communication (CAS).
+- Common paths taken by undecided students: The most popular majors which our exploratory students declare include Health Administration, Counseling and Human Services, Early and Primary Education, Community Health Education / Health Promotion, and Communication (CAS).

 - Community Based Learning: Like all other students in PCPS, exploratory students are required to complete community based learning across their four years.
-Those hours are broken down like so:
+Those hours are broken down like this:

 *Hours may be less depending on the major which the student eventually pursues.